coderedcorp/coderedcms/docs/getting_started/tutorial11.rst

 permissions to be able to access when they visit the website.
 Maybe you want to hide a document page for special bulk pricing or an information page for customers behind a password.
 There is an easy way to do this from within the CMS.

 Navigate to the page that you want to add password-protection.
-(In out case "Bulk Sales") You need to either save it as a draft or publish it before you can access the Password-Protect feature.
+(In this case "Bulk Sales") You need to either save it as a draft or publish it before you can access the Password-Protect feature.
 Go to the settings tab in the editing screen.

 The default setting for **Privacy** is Public, which means that the page will be available to view for anyone